kkasj/hash-banger/index.md

 #### Thread Management and Encryption
-This part is resposnible for actually solving the problem.
+This part is responsible for actually solving the problem.
 It takes possible unchecked combination and schedule threads task to try them.

 At the end it notifies Problem part about the progress